lucide-icons/lucide/README.md

 ## What is Lucide?

 Lucide is a community-run fork of [Feather Icons](https://github.com/feathericons/feather), open for anyone to contribute icons.
-Started after growing disaffection of the moderation of the [Feather Icons](https://github.com/feathericons/feather) project, with over 300+ open issues and over 100+ open PRs, this project no longer maintained.
+Started after growing disaffection of the moderation of the [Feather Icons](https://github.com/feathericons/feather) project, with over 300+ open issues and over 100+ open PRs, this project is no longer maintained.
 The owner of the project stopped merging icons and want to keep the project like it now is.
 Hundreds of developers/designer wasted their time trying to contribute, what a shame.

-We're expanding the icon set as much as possible while keeping it nice-looking, we do it as a community of devs and designers, join us!
+We're trying to expanding the icon set as much as possible while keeping it nice-looking, we do it as a community of devs and designers, join us!

 ### Why choose Lucide over Feather Icons